tramarobin/fctSnPM/README.md

 ### Caution ###
 - Avoid the same typo (e.g., POST, POST2) for the effect names, it affects the recognition for the multiples comparisons
 - Avoid underscore (_) or minus (-) sign.
 Spaces are OK
-- Avoid '/' and use '\\' when defining a saving directory ('savedir' option)
+- Avoid '/' and use '\\' when defining a saving directory (`savedir` option)
-- Once you are ok with the created figure, increase the number of iterations ('multiIT' or 'IT' options) to achieve numerical stability.
+- Once you are ok with the created figure, increase the number of iterations (`multiIT` or `IT` options) to achieve numerical stability.
 1000 iterations are a good start but if your hardware allows it, the more is the better

 ## Why fctSPM ##
 fctSPM allows MATLAB users to create figures of 1D and 2D SPM analysis for ANOVA and post-hoc designs.